0xFireball/SharpNeuron/README.md

 Simply clone the source and add the `SharpNeuron` project to your solution.
 This will allow you to customize it in case you would like to, and allows you to avoid using any precompiled libraries.

+SharpNeuron has no platform-specific limitations, and should work on any .NET platform.

 ## License

 SharpNeuron is licensed under the GNU GPLv3.